Ghalastic/Forward-Inverse-Kinematics-For-3DOF-Robot-Arm/README.md

 ####
 ### Denavit-Hartenberg (DH) Parameters:
 ####
-We use the DH convention to describe the robot's configuration.
+The DH convention is used to describe the robot's arm configuration.
 ####
 #### The DH parameters are:
 ####